 Breast milk that's been cooled in the fridge can be carried in a cool bag with ice packs for up to 24 hours.

 If you're freezing breastmilk make sure you label and date it first.

 It's best to defrost frozen milk slowly in the fridge before giving it to your baby.
 If you need to use it straight away you can defrost it by putting it in a jug of warm water or holding it under running warm water.

 Once it's defrosted, use it straight away.
-Don't re-freeze milk that has been defrosted.
+Do not re-freeze milk that has been defrosted.

 Warming breast milk

-Once your baby has drunk from a bottle of breast milk it should be used within the hour and anything left over, thrown away.
+Once your baby has drunk from a bottle of breast milk it should be used within the hour and anything left over should be thrown away.